s0rg/decompose/README.md

         load json stream, can be used multiple times -local
         skip external hosts
-  -out string
+  -meta string
+        json with metadata (info and tags) to enrich output graph -out string
         output: filename or "-" for stdout (default "-") -proto string